 Calling Hotline Miami an essential pillar of synthwave history isn’t even selling it short.
 Bringing together titans of the genre such as Pertubator or M|O|O|N and smashing them into a soundtrack that was nothin’ but pedal to the metal was pure genius.

 With this kickass OST as a backdrop, Hotline Miami leaned into tropes of fast cars, badass letterman jackets, bikies, and violence.
 It’s a cult classic that still pulls its weight today, and then some.
 If there was a video games music radio station, they’d be playing these jams non-stop!

 7. Super Mario Bros. – Koji Kondo

-One of the most phenomenal examples of “less is more” in the history of composition, it was limited amount of audio memory allowed on NES cartridges that spurred Koji Kondo into creating melodies that had to be instantly attention-grabbing, not to mention as catchy as they come.
+One of the most phenomenal examples of “less is more” in the history of composition and video game themes, it was limited amount of audio memory allowed on NES cartridges that spurred Koji Kondo into creating melodies that had to be instantly attention-grabbing, not to mention as catchy as they come.